Quick search Find article

 The journal is not a vehicle for the publication of original research unless it fulfills one or more of the above criteria.

 Manuscripts must be clearly written, technically sound and include references to the relevant literature.
-Contributions can be in the form of papers of typical length of not more than 4 000 words, or Letters which must be not more than 1 200 words.
+Contributions can be in the form of papers of typical length of not more than 4000 words.
 Comments on articles previously published in the Journal are also acceptable.
 However, authors submitting such a comment will be asked to correspond directly with the author(s) of the original article in the hope that they can agree a text to appear under both names.
 If this proves impossible, a separate Comment and Reply will be considered.
 In either case, Comments will be subject to the normal refereeing procedures.
 The Journal will from time to time solicit reviews of books relevant to its subject remit.

 European Journal of Physics is a journal of the European Physical Society.